Practical Outcomes

 - Cost per token (unless you know your electricity rate)

-Energy efficiency is measurable and comparable with proper methodology.
+Energy efficiency is measurable and comparable with a consistent method.
 Joules per token provides a normalized metric for edge deployment planning.
-The measurement is straightforward on macOS with appropriate stabilization and baseline correction.
+On macOS, measurement is straightforward when thermal stabilization and baseline correction are done correctly.